juliuskreutz/stardb-exporter/Readme.md

 ## Instructions

+This method will not work on any kind of VPN

 - Download and install pcap
   - Windows: [Npcap Installer](https://npcap.com/#download) (Ensure `Install Npcap in WinPcap API-compatible mode` is ticked)
   - Linux: Figure it out, lol.
 The package should be called libpcap